 Each online store will have different goals and challenges, so they will look at different scores.
 By picking the right scores and checking them regularly, businesses can understand how well they’re doing, find areas to get better and make decisions based on facts to improve their operations and grow.
 Here, we’ve put together a list of the 50 most important scores or KPIs for online businesses to check, with easy explanations for each.

-10 Most important KPIs for e-commerce businesses
+10 Most important e-commerce KPIs for businesses

 - Revenue: The total amount of money generated by the business.